MiroslavGlamuzina/monkeyTypeKeyMapTouchType/README.md

-# monkeyTypeKeyMapTouchType
+# Monkey Type KeyMap Touch Type Colors

-Adds color to keymap on MonkeyType to allow users to learn how to touch type easier.
+Adds color to keymap on [MonkeyType](https://monkeytype.com/) to allow users to learn how to touch type easier.

 Use with a CSS injector like [Stylish](https://chromewebstore.google.com/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne)